138 Dirksen Drive, DeBary, FL US 32713

 We believe that Scripture puts forth two ordinances for the New Testament church:

 We seek to follow the simple pattern of the New Testament by taking the symbols of bread and cup in remembrance of the Lord Jesus and sharing together in worship.
 Jesus Christ commanded us to remember Him (Luke 22:19-20).

 Baptism is the other ordinance of the Church and is an important act of obedience.
 Jesus Christ commanded it (Matthew 28:19-20) and the early Church practiced it (Acts 2:41; Acts 8:36-38; Acts 10:47-48).
 We believe from these verses and others that the New Testament practice was for believers to be baptized by immersion on profession of their faith in Jesus Christ.
 Accordingly, we do not baptize infants as our understanding of the New Testament is that baptism is only for believers.
 (We do encourage parents to publicly dedicate their children to the Lord.)

-Baptism is not necessary for salvation (one is saved by grace through faith), but it is an act of obedience symbolizing the believer's faith in the crucified, buried, and risen Savior, and his union with Him in death to sin, and resurrection to a new life (Romans 6:1-11).
-Baptism is also a public sign of fellowship and identification with the visible Body of Christ (Acts 2:41-42).
+Baptism is not necessary for salvation (one is saved by grace through faith) but it is an act of obedience symbolizing the believer’s faith in the crucified, buried and risen Savior, and his union with Him in death to sin, and resurrection to a new life (Romans 6:1-11).
+It is also a public sign of fellowship and identification with the visible Body of Christ (Acts 2:41-42).
 Learn more about The Bible Chapel’s position on baptism.